Day Trip from Fukuoka to Dazaifu, Japan

 Walking around central Dazaifu

 Dazaifu is nestled in the hills of the suburban Fukuoka area.
 It was nice to get out of the city for a bit.
-The sun was finally coming out again after the typhoon had swept through a couple of days prior, leaving a bit of blue sky.
+The sun was finally coming out again after the typhoon had swept through a few days prior, leaving a bit of blue sky.
 Coming out of Dazaifu station, there is a cute shopping street.
 In addition to some food stalls and tourist shops, there was also the fanciest Starbucks I’ve ever seen.
 It was so notable that people were posing for photos by it.

 Visiting Shigasha Shrine